thomasferte/sGBJ_computation/reporting/breast_cancer/breast_description.md

 <img src="breast_description_files/figure-gfm/figpvaluesmethodsbreastcancer-1.png" alt="Raw p-values in function of the ordered ranks of sGBJ for the 4 methods (sGBJ , global boost test, Wald test and global test), with the 5% threshold and the Benjamini Hochberg limit, computed for astrocytoma, oligodendroglioma and all patients.
 Nota Bene: The Benjamini Hochberg limit only applies for the sGBJ method, as the ranks are computed for sGBJ only."  />
 <p class="caption">
+<span id="fig:figpvaluesmethodsbreastcancer"></span>Figure 7: Raw
-Figure 7: Raw p-values in function of the ordered ranks of sGBJ for the 4 methods (sGBJ , global boost test, Wald test and global test), with the 5% threshold and the Benjamini Hochberg limit, computed for astrocytoma, oligodendroglioma and all patients.
+p-values in function of the ordered ranks of sGBJ for the 4 methods (sGBJ , global boost test, Wald test and global test), with the 5% threshold and the Benjamini Hochberg limit, computed for astrocytoma, oligodendroglioma and all patients.
 Nota Bene: The Benjamini Hochberg limit only applies for the sGBJ method, as the ranks are computed for sGBJ only.
 </p>

 </div>